Clinic hours are 8:00 AM - 4:30 PM, Monday through Friday. You may call any day, Monday through Friday, starting at 8:00 AM to make an appointment.

 - assess the mother and baby

 - assist with referrals for other services.

 Eligible children, from six months through 41 months of age, can participate in the Fluoride Varnish Program.
-This program is part of Smart Start of Henderson County.
 Most children access the program through WIC referrals, but interested parents can also ask their provider.
-Smart Start also provides funding to help pay for dental services for children who do not have Medicaid or other means to pay for dental care for their children.
+Smart Start provides funding to help pay for dental services for children who do not have Medicaid or other means to pay for dental care for their children.

-In addition, the Henderson County Department of Public Health receives funding from Blue Cross and Blue Shield of North Carolina Foundation to provide dental screenings for children in daycare centers, homes, and new this year, kindergarten classrooms.
+In addition, the Henderson County Department of Public Health provides dental screenings for children in daycare centers and homes.
 Children receive dental screenings from a public health dental hygienist.
-If dental needs are found, a dental patient navigator helps parents find dental care.
+If dental needs are found, the hygienist helps parents find dental care.
 Parents also receive help in getting their children to a dentist if they have never seen a dentist or if it has been more than twelve months since their last dental visit.
 Dental education programs for children, adults, and daycare teachers are also available.